-In addition to the required reporting procedures outlined in this policy, whenever the Department of Public Safety receives a report or information that relates to actual or suspected child abuse, the Vice President of Public Safety will immediately assemble the Threat Assessment Response Team.
+In addition to the required reporting procedures outlined in this policy, whenever the Minors Coordinator or Department of Public Safety receives a report or information that relates to actual or suspected child abuse, the Vice President of Public Safety will immediately assemble the Emergency Response Team.
 This team is comprised of the following persons (or their respective designees):

 - University President

 - Vice President of Public Safety (Team Leader)

 - Executive Vice President, Treasurer and COO

 - Minors Coordinator

 - Title IX Coordinator

 - If needed (depending on nature of report): Provost, Dean of the College of Medicine, Senior Vice President, Student Success, etc.

 Members of the Emergency Assessment Response Team will confirm that all required and appropriate steps have been and will be taken to report outside the University, to inform others at the University as necessary, and to ensure a thorough investigation of the incident.
 The Minors Coordinator will be responsible for ensuring complete and accurate documentation of all steps taken in response to a report of actual or suspected child abuse.
 If a report of child abuse is made, the Minors Coordinator will track the matter, including any criminal or civil case that may result, as it moves through the system and will continue to document its progress until concluded.